gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 ***additive model***) if warranted.
 \index{model!interaction}
-We need a hypothesis test to help decide if the interaction is "real" -- if there is sufficient evidence to prove that there is an interaction.
-We need a test because the lines will never be exactly parallel and, just like in the One-Way ANOVA situation, the amount of variation around the lines impacts the ability of the model to detect differences, in this case of an interaction.
+We need a hypothesis test to help decide if the interaction is "real".
+We start with assuming there is no interaction between the two factors in their impacts on the response and assess evidence against that null hypothesis.
+We need a hypothesis test because the lines will never be exactly parallel in real data and, just like in the One-Way ANOVA situation, the amount of variation around the lines impacts the ability of the model to detect differences, in this case of an interaction.
 \index{interaction!Two-Way ANOVA}